tobysharp/hornet/docs/paper.md

 ### 5.2 Language features

-With these goals in mind, Hornet DSL is defined to have the following features:-
+With these goals in mind, Hornet DSL is defined to include the following features:-
 - Deterministic operation (functions executed with identical inputs yield identical outputs)
 - All state must be local and explicit (no globals, statics, or member functions)
 - All functions execute in a single-threaded context